nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

 it is possible to use an XML-based syntax as documented in the "amsxml" man page.
-To use the XML-based syntax instead, be sure that the "expat" XML interpretation system is installed and pass the argument "\--with-expat" to "./configure" when building ION.
+To use the XML-based syntax instead, be sure that the "expat" XML interpretation system is installed and pass the argument `--with-expat` to `./configure` when building ION.

-Defining the following macros, by setting parameters that are provided to the C compiler (for example, DAMS_INDUSTRIAL), will alter the functionality of AMS as noted below.

-`AMS_INDUSTRIAL`

-Setting this option adapts AMS to an "industrial" rather than safety-critical model for memory management.
-By default, the memory acquired for message transmission and reception buffers in AMS is allocated from limited ION working memory, which is fixed at ION start-up time; this limits the rate at which AMS messages may be originated and acquired.
-When -DAMS_INDUSTRIAL is set at compile time, the memory acquired for message transmission and reception buffers in AMS is allocated from system memory, using the familiar malloc() and free() functions; this enables much higher message traffic rates on machines with abundant system memory.
+Additionally, the `--enable-ams-industrial` option to `./configure` adapts AMS to an "industrial" rather than safety-critical model for memory management.
+By default, the memory acquired for message transmission and reception buffers in AMS is allocated from limited ION working memory, which is fixed at ION start-up time;
+this limits the rate at which AMS messages may be originated and acquired.
+When the `--enable-ams-industrial` option is used, the memory acquired for message transmission and reception buffers in AMS is allocated from system memory, using the familiar malloc() and free() functions;
+this enables much higher message traffic rates on machines with abundant system memory where flight software constraints on dynamic system memory allocation are not applicable.

 #### Building AMS